sachinpatil-soc/Splunk-for-Log-Analysis/🚀Project-2: Splunk Basics – DNS Log Analysis.md

 ## 🖥️ Lab Setup
-✅ Splunk: Already installed and accessible.
+- ✅ Splunk: Already installed and accessible.
-✅ Data Source: JSON-formatted Zeek DNS logs.
+- ✅ Data Source: JSON-formatted Zeek DNS logs.
-🌐 Log File: Download the file below and place it in a directory accessible to Splunk for ingestion.
+- 🌐 Log File: Download the file below and place it in a directory accessible to Splunk for ingestion.
-📥 Download sample dns file
+- 📥 Download sample dns file

 ## ⚙️ Steps to Upload DNS Log into Splunk
-Go to Splunk Web → Settings > Add Data.
+- Go to Splunk Web → Settings > Add Data.
-Choose Upload and select the file dns.log.
+- Choose Upload and select the file dns.log.
-Set Source type: json or create a custom source type dns.
+- Set Source type: json or create a custom source type dns.
-Index: Choose main or create a new index like dns_lab.
+- Index: Choose main or create a new index like dns_lab.
-Finish the upload and confirm indexing.
+- Finish the upload and confirm indexing.

 ## 🔍 Lab Tasks

-Use SPL queries to answer the following:
+### Use SPL queries to answer the following:

-✅Task 1: Identify the most frequently queried domain names index=dns_lab sourcetype="json"
+✅Task 1: Identify the most frequently queried domain names

+	•	index=dns_lab sourcetype=“json”
-| stats count by query
+	•	stats count by query
-| sort -count
+	•	sort -count

-✅Task 2: Find the most active user IPs generating DNS traffic index=dns_lab sourcetype="json"
+✅Task 2: Find the most active user IPs generating DNS traffic

+	•	index=dns_lab sourcetype=“json”
-| stats count by "id.orig_h"
+	•	| stats count by “id.orig_h”
-| sort -count
+	•	| sort -count

-✅Task 3: Breakdown of DNS query types (A, AAAA, CNAME, PTR) index=dns_lab sourcetype="json"
+✅Task 3: Breakdown of DNS query types (A, AAAA, CNAME, PTR)

+	•	index=dns_lab sourcetype=“json”
-| stats count by qtype
+	•	| stats count by qtype

 ## 📸Submission